Crockpot Candy is an easy recipe loaded with peanuts, almond bark, and lots of chocolate and super simple to make in the slow cooker!

-You will find it in the baking aisle at your local grocer, but some only carry it seasonally.
+You will find it in the baking aisle at your local grocery store, but some only carry it seasonally.
 If you can’t find it, you can substitute it with an equal amount of white chocolate plus a tablespoon of vegetable shortening.

 How Long Does Crockpot Candy Last?

 This Crockpot Candy will last up to 2 to 3 weeks in an airtight container and stored in a cool, dark place.
 You can also freeze it, and it’ll stay good for up to 18 months … if you can resist it for that long!